hariadi/oc-share-plugin/README.md

 php artisan plugin:install Hariadi.Share
 ```

-> Social Share for Blog Post required the [RainLab Blog](http://octobercms.com/plugin/rainlab-blog) plugin.
+> Social Share for Blog Post recommended the [RainLab Blog](https://github.com/rainlab/blog-plugin) plugin.
 The plugin was tested with with default `demo` theme.

 ## Adding the share button